Hypertension

 Blood pressure measurement

-The blood pressure used for formal diagnosis should be an average of 2 or 3 measurements taken at different times with the patient:
+The blood pressure used for formal diagnosis should be an average of 2 or 3 measurements taken in the office at different times under these conditions:

-• Seated in a chair (not examination table) for > 5 minutes, feet on floor, back supported
+• Patient seated in a chair (not examination table) for > 5 minutes, feet on floor, back supported

-• With their limb supported at heart level with no clothing covering the area of cuff placement
+• Upper limb supported at heart level with no clothing covering the area of cuff placement

-• Having had no exercise, caffeine, or smoking for at least 30 minutes
+• No exercise, caffeine, or tobacco use for at least 30 minutes

 At the first visit, measure BP in both arms; subsequent measurements should use the arm that gave the higher reading.

 A properly sized BP cuff is applied to the upper arm.
-An appropriately sized cuff covers two thirds of the biceps; the bladder is long enough to encircle > 80% of the arm, and bladder width equals at least 40% of the arm’s circumference.
+An appropriately sized cuff covers two-thirds of the biceps; the bladder is long enough to encircle > 80% of the arm, and bladder width equals at least 40% of the arm’s circumference.
 Thus, patients with obesity usually require large cuffs.
-The clinician inflates the cuff above the expected systolic pressure and gradually releases the air while listening over the brachial artery.
-The pressure at which the first heartbeat is heard as the pressure falls is systolic BP.
+The clinician inflates the cuff above the expected systolic pressure and gradually releases the air while listening with a stethoscope placed over the brachial artery.
+As the pressure falls, the pressure at which the first heartbeat is heard is systolic BP.
 Total disappearance of the sound marks diastolic BP.
 The same principles are followed to measure BP in a forearm (radial artery) and thigh (popliteal artery).
-Mechanical devices should be calibrated periodically; automated readers are often inaccurate (1).
+Mechanical devices should be calibrated periodically.
+Fully automated oscillometric devices may provide accurate BP measurements and reduce human error (1).

 BP is measured in both arms because BP that is > 15 mm Hg higher in one arm than the other requires evaluation of the upper vasculature.

-BP is measured in a thigh (with a much larger cuff) to rule out coarctation of the aorta, particularly in patients with diminished or delayed femoral pulses; with coarctation, BP is significantly lower in the legs.
+BP is measured in a thigh (with a much larger cuff) to exclude coarctation of the aorta, particularly in patients with diminished or delayed femoral pulses; with coarctation, BP is significantly lower in the legs than in the arms.

 History